-What erasure coding is
+What is erasure coding?

-Erasure coding is the second method used by StorageGRID to store object data.
-When StorageGRID matches objects to an ILM rule that is configured to create erasure-coded copies, it slices object data into data fragments, computes additional parity fragments, and stores each fragment on a different Storage Node.
+Erasure coding is one of two methods StorageGRID uses to store object data.
+When objects match an ILM rule that uses erasure coding, those objects are sliced into data fragments, additional parity fragments are computed, and each fragment is stored on a different Storage Node.

 When an object is accessed, it is reassembled using the stored fragments.
 If a data or a parity fragment becomes corrupt or lost, the erasure-coding algorithm can recreate that fragment using a subset of the remaining data and parity fragments.